EmiliaPrzybylek/Self-study-archives-list/README.md

 <h2> Self-study archives </h2> <br>
 The list of varius exercises and projects from a courses.
 This place shows what I have learned or am still learning.
+I really like learning to do projects.
+That doesn't mean that I have no problems.
+I find a lot of them and try to solve them or do something my own way.

 <h4>web-coders.pl</h4>
 <ul>